flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 ### AND

 Two bits are compared.
-If either both of them is `1`, then the result is `1`, otherwise, the result is `0`.
+If both of them are `1`, then the result is `1`.
+Otherwise, the result is `0`.

 In C, it is represented by `&`.